Are alcohol ads and underage drinking related? Can preventing alcohol ads on TV reduce underage drinking?

 In reporting the findings of a study1on the subject, the New York Times failed to report accurately.
 It wrote that the research “suggested that fairly simple public policy changes.”
 That these might greatly reduce underage drinking.

 The study adjusted for many factors, and the Times listed some of them.
 It then concluded “the researchers found that exposure to advertising in sixth grade strongly predicted drinking in seventh grade.”

 STATS to the Rescue

 For example, sixth graders who participated in a sports activity were 60% more likely to drink in the seventh grade.
-Should public policy prohibit sports activity in the sixth grade?
-Other factors highly linked with later drinking.
+Should public policy prohibit sports in the sixth grade?
+Other factors were highly linked with later drinking.
 They included approval of a friend (98% more likely to drink).
 Engaging in deviant behavior (exactly twice as likely to drink).
 And drinking by peers (132% more likely to drink).

 - Peer drinking (40% more likely to drink).

 - Playing sports (52% more likely to drink).

 - Friend approval (53% more likely to drink).